The medical field offers some of today’s most rewarding, flexible, and dynamic careers.

 As a physician, you will provide real contributions to others and to society.
 You will study the endlessly fascinating human body and can choose whether to work for yourself or in partnership with others.
 You will pursue a specialty of interest and might even develop new treatments and cures for deadly diseases.
 In short, you will create the career of your dreams.

 Yes, you’ll attend an allopathic or osteopathic medical program which typically takes four years to complete after undergrad.
 For students interested in the Elmhurst College affiliation with A.T.
-Still University, please visit our academic affiliations page.
+Still University and Lake Erie College of Medicine, please visit our academic affiliations page.

 Requirements vary from one school to another so students must confirm prerequisite courses directly with the individual schools.
 Most schools require one year of biology, inorganic chemistry, organic chemistry, physics, and English.

 - BIO 200, 201, 315, 430, 442, 443

 - CHM 211, 212, 311, 312, 315, 316

 - SOC 211